 - Latest OneAgent image from Docker Hub with tag 1.38.1000+

-You can easily see how many cluster resources have been allocated through the workloads that are running on the cluster.
+Once you enable Kubernetes workload monitoring support, you can easily see how many cluster resources have been allocated through the workloads that are running on the cluster.

 The CPU throttling metric tells you how long the application was throttled, so you can determine where more CPU time would have been needed for processing.
 This usually happens when the containers don't have enough CPU resources (limits) in the workload definition.
 This might affect the performance of the processes and applications running inside the containers.

 You can also see the number of running pods versus desired pods for every cloud application.

 Pods are the smallest unit of concern in Kubernetes and OpenShift and are the actual instances of a workload.
 The pod unified analysis page is where specific problems can be analyzed when a pod is crashing or slowing down due to memory or CPU saturation.

 On the pod unified analysis page, you can examine properties, potential problems, utilization and resources, and events, and you can see the container to which the pod belongs (with a link to it).

 To view the overview page of a Kubernetes pod